junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Introduced in House
 - 2019-09-10 — Introduced in House
 - 2019-09-10 — Referred to the House Committee on Energy and Commerce.
+- 2019-09-11 — Referred to the Subcommittee on Communications and Technology.
+- 2020-03-10 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2020-03-10 — Subcommittee Consideration and Mark-up Session Held.
+- 2020-07-15 — Committee Consideration and Mark-up Session Held.
+- 2020-07-15 — Ordered to be Reported by Voice Vote.
+- 2020-12-08 — Placed on the House Calendar, Calendar No. 100.
+- 2020-12-08 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+116-624.
+- 2020-12-08 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+116-624.